Undergraduate Admission Procedures for Degree-Seeking Students

 Transfer students who are on probation or suspension from another college or university, or have a cumulative grade point average of less than 2.4, will not be admitted into a baccalaureate degree program but may enroll in Western Colorado Community College.
 Transfer students who are on probation or suspension from another college may be placed on probation at Colorado Mesa University.

-An unofficial transcript may be accepted for a conditional admissions decision.
+An unofficial transcript may be accepted for a conditional admissions decision for one semester.
+If a student is unable to obtain an official transcript due to an outstanding financial obligation at another regionally accredited institution, then they must also provide a copy of a repayment plan as issued by the school on official school letterhead.
 Official transcripts must be submitted to the Admissions Office to be considered for full admission per Colorado state wide admissions policy.
 Failure to provide all official transcripts may result in a reversal of the conditional admissions decision.
 All official transcripts should be received no later than the midpoint of the first term of attendance.
 A registration hold will prohibit registration for future semesters and will be removed once all official transcripts are received.
 To be considered official, the transcript must be sent directly from the previous institution to Colorado Mesa University.